-Substantially all of our equity investments are included in "Financial instruments owned, at fair value" on our consolidated statements of financial condition.
+Substantially all of our equity investments are included in "Financial instruments owned" on our consolidated statements of financial condition.

-For further information on our accounting and valuation policies applicable to equity investments, see the following sections in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2016 Form 10-K.
+For further information on our accounting and valuation policies applicable to equity investments, see the following sections in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2017 Form 10-K.

 - "Note 3.
 Significant Accounting Policies" for a discussion of our policies on consolidation, equity-method investments and investment funds; - "Note 4.
-Financial Instruments Owned, at Fair Value and Financial Instruments Sold, But Not Yet Purchased, at Fair Value" for a description of our policies for recognizing gains and losses through earnings; and - "Note 6.
+Financial Instruments Owned and Financial Instruments Sold, But Not Yet Purchased" for a description of our policies for recognizing gains and losses through earnings; and - "Note 6.
 Cash Instruments" for a description of the types of cash instruments included in each level of the fair value hierarchy and the valuation techniques and significant inputs used to determine their fair values, including for private equity investments and investments in real estate entities.